fzakaria/fzakaria.com/_posts/2025-10-07-fuzzing-for-fun-and-profit.md

 date: 2025-10-07 12:05 -0700
 ---

 I watched recently a keynote by [Will Wilson](https://antithesis.com/company/leadership/) on fuzzing -- [Fuzzing'25 Keynote](https://www.youtube.com/watch?v=qQGuQ_4V6WI).
-The talk is excellent, and one main highlight is the fact we have at our disposal the capability to _"fuzz"_ our software toaday and yet we do not.
+The talk is excellent, and one main highlight is the fact we have at our disposal is the capability to _"fuzz"_ our software toaday and yet we do not.

-While I've seen the power of [QuickCheck-like tools](https://github.com/pholser/junit-quickcheck) to create property based testing, I nev had never used fuzzing over an application as a whole, specifically [American Fuzzy Lop](https://github.com/google/AFL).
+While I've seen the power of [QuickCheck-like tools](https://github.com/pholser/junit-quickcheck) to create property based testing, I never had never used fuzzing over an application as a whole, specifically [American Fuzzy Lop](https://github.com/google/AFL).
 I was intrigued to add this skill to my toolbelt and maybe apply it to [CppNix](https://github.com/NixOS/nix).

 As with everything else, I need to learn things from _first principles_.
 I would like to create a scenario with a known-failure and see how AFL discovers it.